YourRoyalLinus/from-scratch-web-server/README.md

   * Allow user to upload their own files - restricted by allowed MIME types
   * Allow user to view their uploaded file
 * **REFACTOR**
-  * Organize the code into classes or modules
+  * Organize the code into classes or modules (refactored branch)
   * Add Comments